scalamolecule/molecule-web/content/intro/philosophy.md

 We see a "domain model" semantically in 3 layers, each supporting the layer above:

-- Business processes
+- Business processes of interacting entities
-- Molecules of attributes
+- Entities or molecules of attributes
 - Atomic attributes - our _Data Model_

 Attributes are the slowest changing part of a domain model since the intrinsic definitions of say an "atomic" `firstName` attribute will rarely, if ever, change.
 We define those attributes in a [Data model](/setup/data-model/).

-In the layer above, groups of attributes form data-structures, or "molecules", that are tailored to the _exact_ needs of business processes of the top layer.
-No more or less.
+In the layer above, groups of attributes form entity data-structures, or "molecules", that are tailored to the _exact_ needs of business processes of the top layer.

+Molecules allows this more fluid and flexible "Molecular Domain Modeling" that can be tailored to the exact requirements of various contexts/use cases.